erikvader/dotfiles/emacs/stow_ignore/README.md

 ```sh
 pgp --recv-key <the long fingerprint>
 ```
-The keyrings used by pacman is [separate](http://allanmcrae.com/2015/01/two-pgp-keyrings-for-package-management-in-arch-linux/) from the user, which is why the maintainer's key needs to be imported.
+The keyrings used by pacman are [separate](http://allanmcrae.com/2015/01/two-pgp-keyrings-for-package-management-in-arch-linux/) from the user, which is why the maintainer's key needs to be imported.

 # Install